thomasgtaylor/how.wtf/content/post/2023-02-20-how-to-delete-files-and-directories-in-python.md

 title: How to delete files and directories in Python
 date: 2023-02-20T00:40:00-04:00
 author: Thomas Taylor
-description: How to delete or remove files and directories in Pytnon.
+description: How to delete or remove files and directories in Python.
 categories:
 - Programming
 tags: